- tetracycline hydrochloride

 Tetracycline should be given one hour before or two hours after meals, since food and some dairy products interfere with absorption.
+The tablets should be taken with a good drink of water.
 Therapy should be continued for up to three days after symptoms have subsided.

 All infections due to Group A beta-haemolytic streptococci should be treated for at least 10 days.

 Adults (including the elderly) and children over 12 years: The minimum recommended dosage is 250mg every six hours.
 Therapeutic levels are attained more rapidly by the administration of 500mg initially, followed by 250mg every six hours.
 For severe infections, the dosage may be increased to 500mg every six hours.

 Children under 12 years: Contraindicated in this age group.

 Elderly: Usual adult dose.
 Caution should be observed as subclinical renal insufficiency may lead to drug accumulation.

 Renal impairment: In general tetracyclines are contraindicated in renal impairment and the dosing recommendations only apply if use of this class of drug is deemed absolutely essential.
 Total dosage should be decreased by reduction of recommended individual doses and/or by extending time intervals between doses.